 1 through 5

 Annual VacationThree calendar weeks

 Vacation leave is computed on a proportionate basis for eligible employees whose average workweek is more or less than 40 hours.

 Sick leave with pay shall be granted to all regular employees at the rate of eight (8) hours per month for each full month of service.
 Sick leave may be used only after earned.
 Sick leave is computed on a proportionate basis for eligible employees whose average workweek is more or less than 40 hours.
 Fire personnel who work a 56 hour work week accrue sick leave at a rate of twelve (12) hours per month.

 Family and Medical Leave (FMLA)

 The Federal Family and Medical Leave Act provides up to 12 weeks of unpaid, job protected family and medical leave to employees for qualifying family and medical reasons.
 Employees are eligible if they have been employed with the City for at least 12 months and worked at least 1,250 hours during the 12 month period preceding the FMLA leave request.

-The City's Worker Compensation Insurance Company pays the medical and hospital bills for injuries sustained on the job.
-In the event of an in-service injury, the employee concerned may also receive up to 40 days of leave with full pay, if necessary, without sacrificing any sick leave.
+The City's Worker Compensation Insurance covers the medical expenses and 67% of salary for injuries sustained on the job.
+In the event of an in-service injury, the employee concerned may also receive up to 40 days of leave with full pay, if necessary, without sacrificing other accrued leave.

 In the event of a death in our immediate family, you be entitled to a maximum of three (3) working days, with pay, to handle family affairs and attend the funeral.
 Shift duty fire personnel will be granted one shift off with pay.
 Immediate family is defined in this situation as: spouse, child, mother, father, sister, brother, in-laws, grandchildren, and grandparents.